Photo: Byoung Wook (flickr)

 Dear A Moment Of Science, Can you settle a debate between my friend and me?
 She says that green tea has some magic property that fights cancer.
 I say this is bogus.
 What’s the scoop?

 Well, it’s not magic, but it can help in the fight against cancer.
-Studies have shown that people who drink green tea develop fewer cancerous tumors, and animal studies support this idea.
-Some researchers at Purdue University have a guess.
+Studies have shown that people who drink green tea develop fewer cancerous tumors, and animal studies also support this idea.
+Some researchers at Purdue University have a guess why.

-Green tea contains a powerful antioxidant called EGCg, whose full name is just too darn long to pronounce on radio.
+Green tea contains a powerful antioxidant called EGCg, whose full name is just too darn long to write out.
 But this chemical seems to counteract an enzyme called quinol-oxidase.
 That’s an enzyme cancer cells need in order to reproduce.
 When they can’t reproduce, cancerous cells die off instead of becoming dangerous.

 Green tea isn’t the only beverage that contains EGCg; black tea has it as well, just not as much of it.
 Again, there’s no magic pill for avoiding cancer.
-Drinking green tea may be a good counter-measure, but bear in mind that it takes about six cups a day to get the possible benefit.
+Drinking green tea may be a good counter-measure, but bear in mind that it takes a lot to get the possible benefit.
 And of course there is the old stand-by good-health stuff: diet and exercise.